Amer-bit/learning-journal/Read07.md

 6. use capital letter after the first word like coolIdea or just use underscore
  ## Arrays
 An array is a special type of variable which can store a list of data value

+## Functions
+Function consist of series of statements that have been grouped togther to perform a specific task

+function must be declared then to exexutes the series of commands th function must be invoked